Khin-96/PL_project/readme.md

         )
 ```

 The system is designed for this kind of extension.
-New overlays don't need to know about data loading or coordinate transforms—they just receive a `GameState` object with everything they need.
+New overlays do not need to know about data loading or coordinate transforms—they just receive a `GameState` object with everything they need.

 ### Adding a New Metric